Science supports many of our intuitions about the benefits of play.

 Researchers found that the complexity of block play predicted kids’ mathematics achievements in high school.
 In particular, those who had used blocks in more sophisticated ways as preschoolers had better math grades and took more math courses (including honors’ courses) as teenagers.

-Ho-hum, you say-—these results just tell us that kids who are smart in preschool continue to be smart in high school.
+Of course, these results might merely tell us that kids who are smart in preschool continue to be smart in high school.

 But it’s not that simple.
 The association between block play and math performance remained even after researchers controlled for a child’s IQ.
 It therefore seems plausible that block play itself influenced the cognitive development of these kids.